 My favourite book is A Prayer for Owen Meany.
 It’s really funny.
 It is one of those books that can’t be read in bed because your unsuccessfully-stifled laughter will make it impossible for your spouse to sleep.
 It offers the full range of humour, from ridiculous situations through extraordinary characters to profound ironies.
 And the more times you read it, the funnier it gets.

 I also like it because it is very well-crafted.
-It’s full of the things students of literature like to notice: comparisons and contrast, patterns and parallels, foils, symbols, ironies, motifs and juxtapositions.
+It’s full of the things students of literature like to notice: comparison and contrast, patterns and parallels, foil characters and motifs.
+It’s filled with symbolism, irony, and juxtaposition.

-It doesn’t just make you think about Literature things, though.
-It also makes you think about life which is what art often does.
+It doesn’t just make you think about literature stuff, though.
+It also makes you think about life which is what great art always does.

 This novel is about doubt, but mostly about belief in God.
 The novel opens with “I am a Christian because of Owen Meany” (1).

-This is an important book because in it’s exploration of faith, it reveals some very important things about faith in a modern context.
-By modern, I don’t mean that we have smart phones and smart cars.
-To be Modern means we have a certain way of looking at the world, at the other and at ourselves.
+This is an important book because in its exploration of faith, it reveals some very important things about faith in a modern context.
+By modern, I don’t mean that we have smartphones and smart cars.
+To be Modern means we have a certain way of looking at the world, the other and ourselves.
 The novel doesn’t just reveal the difficulty of faith in the modern world, but the nature of that faith.
 The influence of Modernism can easily produce an anemic faith.
 As you read the novel, you will see this limited faith held by the adult narrator of the story.
-I have very little doubt that all North American Christians need to very aware of the power of the Modern worldview to significantly distort all relationships, including that which we have with God.
+I have very little doubt that all North American Christians need to very aware of the power of the Modern worldview to produce this anemic faith and significantly distort all relationships, including that which we have with God.

 This all sounds rather serious, and it is, but, don’t forgot–this book is the funniest and most entertaining book I’ve ever read.